a-ucontrol/AsyncFw/README.md

 # AsyncFw

-Async Framework is c++ runtime with timers, poll notifiers, sockets, coroutines, etc. See examples for details.
+Async Framework is c++ runtime with timers, poll notifiers, sockets, coroutines, etc.

-An async framework is a software framework that allows developers to build applications using asynchronous programming, which runs operations concurrently without blocking the main thread.
+Is a software framework that allows developers to build applications using asynchronous programming, which runs operations concurrently without blocking the main thread.
+See examples for details.

 Timer example:
 ```c++